Information for FACULTY

 All students who request tutoring are required to sign a user's contract indicating that they will routinely visit their professor's office hours.
 Our office may occasionally contact you to verify that students are taking advantage of their best academic resource on campus - faculty expertise.

-Faculty are the first to see signs of academic withdrawal:
+On another note, you are the very first to see signs of a student's academic difficulties: